-The amount of the adjustment is limited to the decrease in such tax as previously determined which results from the NOL carryback and the effect of such carryback upon any item taken into account in computing the tax previously determined.
-Such decrease must be computed on the basis of the items reflected in the computation of the tax as previously determined.
-Accordingly, items must be taken into account only to the extent that they were reported in the return, or were reflected in amounts assessed (or collected without assessment) as deficiencies, or in amounts which were abated, credited, refunded, or otherwise repaid prior to the date of filing this application.
+After figuring the tax previously determined, figure the decrease in tax previously determined attributable to the carryback and any related adjustments on the basis of the items of tax taken into account in computing the tax previously determined.
+In determining any decrease attributable to the carryback or any related adjustment, items must be taken into account only to the extent that they were reported on the return, or were reflected in amounts assessed (or collected without assessment) as deficiencies, or in amounts abated, credited, refunded, or otherwise repaid, before the date of filing the application.

-Deductions (except the charitable contributions deduction) which are limited, for example, by taxable income or adjusted gross income, are to be recomputed on the basis of the taxable income or adjusted gross income as affected by the carryback.
+Deductions (except the charitable contributions deduction) which are limited, for example, by taxable income or adjusted gross income, are to be recomputed after carryback of the NOL.